 Faro is a wonderful destination the whole year through.
 Temperatures during the summer months tend to range between 27° to 35°C with almost no rain.
 Sun worshippers will find the beaches ideal, though they may be crowded later in the day; it is best to arrive early to be certain of getting a nice place, and to avoid the midday sun.
 An International Motorcycle Rally is held in mid-July and is famed as one of the largest of its kind in the world.
-The winter months are far milder, with temperatures generally between 8-17°C and accommodation also tends to be cheaper.
+The winter months are far milder than in the UK, with temperatures generally between 8-17°C and accommodation also tends to be cheaper.
 The city's birthday is celebrated annually on 7th September, beginning two weeks of festivities and exhibitions.

 Tips for Before you Travel

 The currency of Portugal is the Euro, meaning UK visitors may be able to take advantage of a favourable exchange rate when travelling.
 Prices tend to be cheaper than in the UK, with a glass of wine or beer for around EUR 2-3.50.
 This tends to be higher during the peak tourist season, particularly in the main bars and clubs.
 Eating out is also cheaper, with a variety of seafood speciality dishes to choose from.
 For the cheapest dining options, head to the local supermarket and pick up some food to prepare yourself.